Nicholas Fish: Personal life

 Fish died in 1833, and was buried in the churchyard of St. Mark's Church in-the-Bowery in New York City.

 Descendants

-Through his son Hamilton, he was the grandfather of Nicholas Fish II(1848–1902), a U.S. Ambassador to Belgium and Switzerland, Hamilton Fish II (1849–1936), a Speaker of the New York State Assembly and a member of the U.S. House of Representatives, Stuyvesant Fish (1851–1923), a President of the Illinois Central Railroad who married Marion Graves Anthon (1853–1915)., and New York congressmen Hamilton Fish III and Hamilton Fish IV.
+Through his son Hamilton, he was the grandfather of Nicholas Fish II (1846–1902), a U.S. Ambassador to Belgium and Switzerland; Hamilton Fish II (1849–1936), a Speaker of the New York State Assembly and a member of the U.S. House of Representatives; Stuyvesant Fish (1851–1923), a President of the Illinois Central Railroad who married Marion Graves Anthon (1853–1915); and New York congressmen Hamilton Fish III and Hamilton Fish IV.

-Through is daughter Elizabeth, he was the grandfather of Stuyvesant Fish Morris (1843–1928), a prominent physician.
+Through his daughter Elizabeth, he was the grandfather of Stuyvesant Fish Morris (1843–1928), a prominent physician.